SAP/luigi/docs/navigation-configuration-example.md

 # Navigation configuration example

-This example represents a sample Luigi navigation configuration including the many of the parameters described in the [navigation parameters reference](navigation-parameters-reference.md).
+This example represents a sample Luigi navigation configuration including the many of the properties described in the [navigation properties reference](navigation-parameters-reference.md).

 ```javascript
 Luigi.setConfig({